smartin88/wevva-app/README.md

 ### About 📱

 Wevva is a cross-platform smartphone app built with React Native.
-It can be used for checking weather, pollen and air quality forecasts both in your local area and anywhere else in the world.
+It can be used for checking the weather, pollen and air quality forecasts both in your local area and anywhere else in the world.